As signature collection ends, California heads toward recall

 However, given the various legal hoops that must be cleared, it could take until September before an election date is scheduled, which strategists on both sides expect to be set for later this fall, perhaps November.

 “They can’t win at the ballot box.
-The only way they can win is to delay the system and delay the process,” said recall senior adviser Randy Economy, who is confident recall supporters will surpass the required signature threshold.
+The only way they can win is to delay the system and delay the process,” said recall senior adviser Randy Economy.

 The fate of a potential recall election will be decided behind closed doors, where election officials across the state have spent months assessing the validity of petition signatures.